In this tutorial, I’m going to show you exactly how to make your blog load faster than 80% of other sites out there.

-If you want to make your website faster, you’ll need a fast and reliable web host and I absolutely would not recommend anything other than Siteground for new bloggers.
+With that being said, to make your blog load faster, you’ll need a fast and reliable web host and I got you covered!

-Siteground is my all-time favorite web host because when it comes to speed, customer support, and security, there’s no other hosting service in its price range that can compare.
-(Trust me, I’ve tried half a dozen other hosts)
+When it comes to speed, customer support, and security, there’s really no other hosting service in its price range that can compare.
+(Trust me, I’ve tried half a dozen other hosts!)

 **If you’re already using Siteground, proceed to step 2!**

 New customers get a 60% discount off of their price which brings it down to $3.95 per month for 1 – 3 years of hosting, depending on how many years you purchase.
-You have to pay an annual price which works out to be $47.40 for 1 year and $142.20 for 3.
-It’s much better to go with 3 years when you sign up so you can get the $3.95 price for that long.
+For your first year, it’ll cost you $47.40.

-If you’re worried about the process of moving your site to another host, don’t be!
-Siteground provides a free professional website transfer service for their new customers and they will transfer all content over in under 24 hours.
+If you decide to switch to Siteground, you don’t have to worry about transferring your site from your current web host to theirs because Siteground provides a free professional transfer service for new customers.
+They can have all your content transferred over within 24 hours.
 Your site will remain exactly the same as it was before.

-When the transfer is complete, you’ll already start noticing an increase in site speed.
+When the transfer is complete, you’ll already start notice an immediate increase in website speed!